 How many logo variations do you have and how do you use them?

-Another alternative would be hiring a logo designer from Fiverr or Fiverr Pro (this is what I did for my logo above).
+You could hire a logo designer from Fiverr or Fiverr Pro (this is what I did for my logo above).
 Or you can create a professional logo in a few clicks with Fiverr Logo Maker.
 The prices are affordable so you can save some money and use it on other important things like developing or enhancing your products or services.
 You can always hire a better logo designer in the future when you generate more profits~